 The lake is filled with eerily blue icebergs, which break off the glacier and float around in the lake.
 After a long period of doing this, they become small enough to float out to sea, where many of them end up on the so-called Diamond Beach – named because all the washed up icebergs look like diamonds strewn across the sand.

-At Jökulsárlón you have a couple of options for activities that we recommend, depending on the time of year you visit.
-In summer, you can take a boat tour on the lagoon, which will let you get up close to the glaciers edge, have a chance to see seals, and learn all about the geology of the lagoon and glacier.
-This tour only operates from May to October as the lagoon has too much ice on it in winter.
+At Jökulsárlón you have a couple of options for activities depending on the time of year.
+In summer (May to October), you can take a boat tour on the lagoon, which gets you close to the glacier edge with a chance to see seals.
+The amphibian boat tours are the most popular option and typically last around 40 minutes.
+The lagoon has too much ice in winter for boat tours to operate.

 In winter, you can do an ice cave tour instead, with departures from Jokulsarlon.
 These tours, which last around three hours, take you up onto Vatnajokull Glacier where an experienced guide will take you inside a beautiful ice cave.
 An ice cave tour is a popular activity, so definitely book this one in advance.
 Also be aware that it will take some time, so you might need to adjust the remainder of your days activities to accommodate it.